medico-legal society of toronto

-The MLST Philippa Samworth Award will recognize an MLST member for sustained superb dedication and commitment to the Society and to its objectives of advancing medico-legal knowledge for the benefit of both the medical and legal professions, and in the interests of patients, clients, and justice.
+The MLST Philippa Samworth Award will recognize an MLST member for sustained superb dedication and commitment to the Society, and to its objectives of advancing medico-legal knowledge for the benefit of both the medical and legal professions, and in the interests of patients, clients, and justice.
 There is no obligation or requirement for the MLST to confer the Award in any fiscal year.
-The Award shall be presented with a special plaque at the Annual General Meeting, and the recipient of the Award will receive free access to all programs/events of the MLST over the twelve months following conferral of the Award.
+The Award shall be presented with a special plaque at the Annual General Meeting.
+The recipient of the Award will receive free access to all programs/events of the MLST over the twelve months following conferral of the Award.

 For the first time in its history, the MLST has created an award in honour of one of its members from the legal community.
 This member has earned a stellar reputation over many years in the insurance defence and personal injury bar as a fierce advocate for her clients.
-She is known for her razor-sharp mind, her enthusiastic passion for justice and fairness, and her untiring willingness to share her knowledge with her colleagues - both plaintiff and defence.
-Her countless contributions to the MLST are unmatched by any member, as is her outstanding dedication and commitment to the Society for well over a decade.
+She is known for her razor-sharp mind, her enthusiastic passion for justice and fairness, and her untiring willingness to share her knowledge with her colleagues – both plaintiff and defence.
+Her countless contributions to the MLST are unmatched by any member, as is her outstanding dedication and commitment to the Society for over a decade.

-As per the procedure for all MLST Awards, the proposed candidates will be vetted by the Awards Committee which presently consists of The Honourable Mr. Justice Michael McKelvey, the current MLST President, the immediate Past President, and the First Vice President.
-If a suitable candidate is identified, the Awards Committee will make a recommendation to Council who may, at its sole discretion, make a final decision by a majority vote as to whether the Award will be given in that fiscal year and, if so, who the recipient of the Award will be.
+Candidates will be vetted by the Awards Committee.
+If a suitable candidate is identified, the Awards Committee will make a recommendation to Council who may, at its discretion, make a final decision by a majority vote.